Marte, Nigeria

-Marte is a Local Government Area of Borno State, Nigeria, on the western coast of Lake Chad.
-Its headquarters are in the town of Marte.
+Marte is a town and Local Government Area of Borno State, Nigeria, on the western coast of Lake Chad.

 It has an area of 3,154 km^{2} and a population of 129,370 at the 2006 census.

 The postal code of the area is 611.

 It is one of the sixteen LGAs that constitute the Borno Emirate, a traditional state located in Borno State, Nigeria.
 The traditional head of Marte is the mai of Marte, claimed to be one of the oldest continuous political offices in Borno State.